 Stock Number: 67331

-"Masai Spurge" slender angled stems with scarlet to pink showy cymes--thesebright hooded fls open near thanksgiving and still are colorful at Easter!
+"Masai Spurge" slender angled stems with upright art Noveau ridges topped with multiple scarlet to pink showy cymes--thesebright hooded flowers open near Thanksgiving and still are colorful at Easter!
 The serrate-edged keeled leaves are deciduous.
 Popular.

 Stock Number: 67332

 "Octopus Arms" Sleak bright green stems with art-deco relief on round surfaces, tipped with green cymes which can become pink-toned in full sun.

 Stock Number: 67334

 "Sausage Spurge" Fat tubercled stems, much branched, with fat sickle-shaped leaves and bract-cup cymes of greenish-white with lovely purple mottling; from Kenya.
 Quite successful as a "Medusa Head" on top of statuary.

 "Gout Plant" Sap-green knobby columns with occassional weak spining of the tubercles; green-white bracts splotched with purple; Tanganyika native.
 Check availability before ordering--we ship unrooted cuttings in dry perlite.
 If you wish to receive rooted plants, please inquire as to time and price schedules involved.

 Out of Stock